The Church at Westerly

 STONINGTON — The traditional Episcopal worship is held each Sunday.
 At 8 a.m., there is a spoken Holy Eucharist, Rite I service.
 At 10 a.m., featured is a Choral Holy Eucharist, Rite II.
 A variety of choirs and musical ensembles are featured.
 Nursery care is available; children pre-K through junior high attend Sunday School at 10 a.m. and join back in church for Holy Communion.

-The church, at 27 Church St., is involved in local missions such as the Pawcatuck Neighborhood Center.
-There are adult education and enrichment programs that draw church members from throughout New London County and the greater Westerly area.
+The church, at 27 Church St., is involved in local missions such as the Pawcatuck Neighborhood Center and there are adult education and enrichment programs.

 Shannock Baptist Church

-SHANNOCK — Regular service times are, Sunday School at 9:30 a.m., Sunday services at 11 a.m. and 6 p.m., Tuesday men’s and ladies fellowships at 6:30 p.m., and Wednesday prayer service at 7 p.m.
+SHANNOCK — Regular service times are, Sunday School at 9:30 a.m., Sunday services at 6 p.m. and prayer meeting on Wednesday at 7 p.m.